 It is an exciting time to join Harrow College as we continue to diversify our business to enhance the quality and range of provision for our existing and established markets whilst actively seeking out new opportunities for growth and future sustainability.

-Details of opportunity:
+Details of the Volunteering Opportunity:

 The John Lyons Project aims to raise expectations and achievement in underachieving learners.